Matt Olson Preview, Player Props: Braves vs. Mets

-On Monday, Matt Olson (on the back of going 0-for-3) and the Atlanta Braves play the New York Mets, whose starting pitcher will be David Peterson.
-First pitch is at 7:20 PM ET.
+The Atlanta Braves, including Matt Olson (.432 on-base percentage in past 10 games, 52 points above season-long percentage), battle starter Tylor Megill and the New York Mets at Truist Park, Tuesday at 7:20 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Giants.
+He had a hitless showing in his most recent game (0-for-2) against the Mets.

 Matt Olson Game Info & Props vs. the Mets